syncfusion-content/angularjs-docs/angularjs/DigitalGauge/Getting-Started.md

 All the Essential JavaScript directives have been encapsulated into a single module called `ejangular` so the first step would be to declare dependency for this module within your AngularJS application.

-The digitalGauge can be created using `ej-digitalGauge` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.(For example, e-height)
+The digitalGauge can be created using `ej-digitalgauge` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.(For example, e-height)

 The code example for defining controls in AngularJS is as follows,